 Before assuming the directorship of ICA, Sadao served for ten years as Executive Director of Visual AIDS in New York City where she expanded the organization’s resources and public awareness of its mission utilizing contemporary art to provoke dialogue about HIV/AIDS and supporting HIV-positive artists.

-She serves on the board of directors of Denniston Hill, an artist residency program, the Pennsylvania Humanities Council, and is a Director Emeritus of Visual AIDS.
+She serves on the board of directors of Denniston Hill, an artist residency program, Penn’s Sachs Program for Arts Innovation, and is a Director Emeritus of Visual AIDS.

 Sadao began her career as a curatorial intern at the Whitney Museum of American Art, Phillip Morris Branch.
 She holds an MA in comparative ethnic studies from the University of California, Berkeley and a BFA from the Cooper Union School of Art.

 Penn Gazette: 50 Years of NowAmy Sadao to be honored at ArtTable Award CeremonySupporting ICA: David E. and Stephanie B. SimonTransformational $10 Million Gift Acknowledged by Art World and Philadelphia PressShake it UP: Martha Wilson and Amy Sadao at AUX Performance SpaceCultural Ambassador—ICA Director Amy Sadao leads Penn Alumni tour to CubaIn Memoriam: Daniel W. Dietrich II (1941–2015)Inside ICA: Pew Center for Arts & Heritage interview with Amy SadaoMission & HistoryDay With(out) Art: Ribbon Bee @ ICADay With(out) Art: KIYOSHI KUROMIYA: A Queer Left & AIDS Activist Inspiration and UNITED IN ANGER: A History of ACT UP